Many of us out there are obsessed with good coffee. Black, white, short, long – some even go to bed day dreaming about the next morning’s cup.

 When you drink a cup of coffee, the huge hit of caffeine increases the level of your stress hormones (catecholamines).
-By stimulating the fight or flight response in the name of waking up, you literally get stressed out.
-Apart from not feeling great (particularly if you are prone to anxiety), this perpetual flood of stress hormones can lead onto a myriad of health issues including increased ageing, blood sugar, fat storage, cholesterol levels and the urinary excretion of certain minerals essential to the role of keeping you calm.
+By stimulating the fight or flight response in the name of waking up, your body is literally stressed out.
+This perpetual flood of stress hormones can lead onto a myriad of health issues including increased ageing, anxiety, insomnia, blood sugar, fat storage, cholesterol levels and the urinary excretion of certain minerals essential to the role of keeping you calm.

 You will start to crave sweets less and will likely lose weight